-- 1. "This instrument of amalgamation made between and [names of unions] (hereinafter called "the amalgamating unions") shall, if duly approved by a resolution of the members of each of the amalgamating unions, take effect on ... or the date of registration of this instrument whichever is the later (hereinafter called "the effective date") [see note to paragraph 5 below]. - 2.
-The trade union which is to result from this amalgamation (hereinafter called "the amalgamated union") shall be known as - 3.
-On the effective date the members of each of the amalgamating unions will become members of the amalgamated union and be subject to that union's rules."
+- 1. "This instrument of amalgamation made between ... and ... [names of employers' associations] (hereinafter called "the amalgamating associations") shall, if duly approved by a resolution of the members of each of the amalgamating associations, take effect on ... or the date of registration of this instrument whichever is the later (hereinafter called "the effective date") [see note to paragraph 5 below]. - 2.
+The employers' association which is to result from this amalgamation (hereinafter called "the amalgamated association") shall be known as - 3.
+On the effective date the members of each of the amalgamating associations will become members of the amalgamated association and be subject to that association's rules."

-2. The instrument shall either set out the proposed rules of the amalgamated union or state who are the persons authorised to draw up those rules.
+2. The instrument shall either set out the proposed rules of the amalgamated organisation or state who are the persons authorised to draw up those rules.